 Mailbox Post Placement:

 Put a roadside mailbox where a carrier can reach inside without leaving the truck.
-That means positioning it about 41” to 45” off the ground and back about 6” to 8” from the curb.
+That means positioning it about 41” to 45” from the road height to the bottom of the mailbox and back about 6” to 8” from the curb.

 Whenever possible, the box must be located so that the carrier’s vehicle is off pavement when delivering the mail.